 Many fish, cichlids included, often display color changes and color fading.
 These may be short term as induced by environmental stressors, mating, and other stimuli.
-On the other hand, some changes may be longer term, octogenetic changes that are typical of the species.
+On the other hand, some changes may be longer term, ontogenetic changes that are typical of the species.
 Most factors affecting color changes are within your control but not all of them.

 Rather than be concerned about the fact that color changes are occurring with your fish, you should be more cognizant of why they are occurring.

 Which factors influencing color change are under your control?
 Since you determine which fish inhabit a tank, you control who the occupants are.
-Gender ratios, species mix, aggression, and other such variables do affect cichlid colors.
+Sex ratios, species mix, aggression, and other such variables do affect cichlid colors.
 Yes, social status is a variable that influences coloration.
 For example, having multiple males in a single tank may cause all but the dominant male to have faded hues.

 You also control the water, the water temperature, the substrate, and the food.
 All of that matters.
 You can directly affect coloration by the quality of both the water and the food that you provide.
 Good, clean water reduces stress compared to poor water conditions.
 Stressed fish often have faded colors or even display mottled coloration.
 High quality food is also important and should be suitable for the type of fish (herbivore, carnivore, etc.).
 In fact, some commercially available fish foods contain color enhancing or promoting ingredients such as carotenoids (e.g., astaxanthin).
 All of the aforementioned variables are within your control and can affect rapid color changes, some more rapid than others.

 How do you know what you are seeing and why?
 Knowledge and experience.
 If you are noticing color changes in all your fish species, the probability is higher that the cause is something you control.
-Only by understanding the variables that affect color changes can you understand what you are witnessing when it occurs and whether you should change something that you control.
+Only by understanding the variables that affect color changes can you understand what you are witnessing and whether you should change something that you control.